CCGS W. E. Ricker: Service history

-The ship was ordered from Narasaki Senpakukogyo Limited at their yard in Muroran, Japan with the yard number 922.
+The ship was ordered from Narasaki Senpakukogyo Limited at their yard in Muroran, Japan with yard number 922.
 The vessel was completed in December 1978 as Callistratus.
 The vessel was used as a factory trawler by the Prince Rupert Fishermen's Co-operative Association participating in emerging North Pacific fisheries (North Pacific hake, turbot and rockfish) resulting from the extension of Canada's exclusive economic zone to 200 nmi offshore.
 The vessel was purchased in 1984 by the Government of Canada for conversion to a fisheries research vessel in Pacific waters.
 The ship entered service with the Department of Fisheries and Oceans in 1986, renamed W.E.
 Ricker, for William Edwin (Bill) Ricker, a former chief scientist of the Fisheries Research Board who developed a mathematical model used for fish population dynamics.

-In 1995, in an effort to combine tasks, administration and making savings in both ships and funds, the Fisheries and Oceans and Canadian Coast Guard fleets were merged under the command of the Canadian Coast Guard.
+In 1995, in an effort to combine tasks, administration and savings in both ships and funds, the Fisheries and Oceans and Canadian Coast Guard fleets were merged under the command of the Canadian Coast Guard.
 W.E.
 Ricker was given the new prefix CCGS as a result.
 The vessel continued to be used for fisheries research in Pacific waters.
 In September 2009 the Department of Fisheries and Oceans announced invitations for contracts to replace several of the Coast Guard's research vessels, including W.E.
 Ricker.
-The ship was taken out of service on 14 March 2017 due to lack of seaworthiness.
+The ship was taken out of service on 14 March 2017 due to a lack of seaworthiness.
 W.E.
 Ricker was put up for sale for scrap only due to the vessel's poor condition.

 On 4 August 2020, a contract was awarded to Canadian Maritime Engineering Ltd. to dispose of W.E.
 Ricker.
 The dismantling is being completed at the Canadian Maritime Engineering Ltd Nanaimo B.C.
 Division.
 The contract has a completion date of the end of February 2022.
 During disassembly a worker was seriously injured by a falling beam.